 A survey of workers conducted by Keio University in Tokyo found that 35 percent of workers who were telecommuting during the coronavirus lockdown had seen a deterioration in their mental health.
 41.3 percent of those affected said they found it difficult to separate their work and personal lives.
 Furthermore, 39.9 percent weren’t able to do enough exercise and 39.7 percent had difficulty communicating with co-workers.

 When working from home, it can be all too easy to feel like you should be connected to your work device from early morning to late at night.
 Remote working should not damage efficiency or lead us into bad habits like saying “I‘ll look at that report after dinner.“ A 2019 US survey by cloud infrastructure company Digital Ocean found that 82 percent of remote tech workers felt burnt out, with 52 percent reporting that they work longer hours than those in the office, and 40 percent feeling as though they needed to contribute more than their in-office colleagues.

 The need for employees to follow working hours as they would in the office is vital.
 Catching up with friends, setting aside some downtime and maintaining healthy boundaries are as important as ever.

 For a healthy future

 Key measures of success when it comes to remote working will naturally be efficiency and productivity, but they cannot come at the expense of employee wellbeing.
 If those working from home are unable to maintain a healthy work-life balance then their work will eventually be impacted as well as their health.
-Given the stress of a global pandemic and mass changes to the way we are all functioning in daily life, the responsibility of companies to actively promote employee wellbeing has never been greater.
+Given the stress of a global pandemic and mass changes to the way we are all functioning in daily life, the responsibility of companies to actively promote employee wellbeing and share wellness ideas with remote employees has never been greater.